 How to Prepare for Running in the Heat

 In case you weren’t aware, it’s finally getting warmer, and we are getting hot weather.
-Although, if you are anything like the Northeast, our weather went from 30 degrees to 80.
+Preparing to run in the heat is challenging!
+If you are anything like the Northeast, our weather went from 30 degrees to 80.
 It feels as though there wasn’t much middle ground!
 Hopefully, your body adjusts faster than mine.

 Running in the heat and humidity can be a challenge.
-Even though it’s usually more enjoyable than running in the cold, there are a lot of difficulties and obstacles you face by running in the warm weather too.
+Even though it’s usually more enjoyable than running in the cold, there are many difficulties and obstacles you face by running in the warm weather.

 So How can you Prepare for Running in the Heat and Humdity this Year?

-Drink more water before, after, and during your run.
-Also, don’t forget that you also lose electrolytes while running in warmer conditions.
-During the warmer months, it’s important to add salt tabs or Gatorade to the mix too.
+Preparing to run in the heat means drinking more water before, after, and during your run.
+Don’t forget that you also lose electrolytes while running in warmer conditions.
+It’s important to add salt tabs or Gatorade to the mix during the warmer months.
 Figure out your sweat rate and find a sports drink that works for you.
 By hydrating appropriately, you can avoid muscle cramps and run and race safely in the heat.

 Every runner has their own personal preference of what works for the stomach and system.
 I am fortunate that most any electrolyte drink works well for me.
 I need to remember to drink it.